ILAE Logo

 Paroxysmal exercise induced dyskinesia

 Paroxysmal exercise induced dyskinesia represents a genetically heterogenous group of conditions in which dystonia or choreoathetosis are triggered by exercise.
 It may be inherited in an autosomal dominant manner or present as a sporadic case.
 Attacks may last several minutes to half an hour and more frequently affect the lower than upper limbs.
-This is one of the many phenotypes associated with glucose transporter 1 (GLUT1) deficiency which is typically caused by mutations in the SLC2A1 gene.
+This is one of the many phenotypes associated with glucose transporter 1 deficiency syndrome which is typically caused by pathogenic variants in the SLC2A1 gene.

 Benign paroxysmal tonic upgaze

 Benign paroxysmal tonic upgaze presents in early infancy and is characterised by prolonged or intermittent upgaze which may last hours or days.
 Children may be ataxic during episodes and attacks occur more frequently during intercurrent illnesses.
-The attacks remit after a few years but can be associated with learning disability in a significant proportion of individuals.
+The attacks remit after a few years but can be associated with developmental impairment in a significant proportion of individuals.

 Episodic ataxias